The average cost of living in Finland, including rent, is roughly equal to that in the US, as of September 2025.

 Is it safe to retire in Finland?

-The Finnish Capital of Helsinki is currently ranked as the 9th safest city in the world.
+The Finnish Capital of Helsinki is currently ranked as one of the safest cities in the world.
 It has a low risk of natural disasters, transportation dangers, muggings, scams, and terrorism.

 What is the housing market in Finland?